sussmanbu/ma4615-fa22-final-project-team-whatever/content/about.md

 This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
 The members of this team are below.

+## Luke DiIorio
+I am a current senior majoring in mathematics.

 ## Luis Iberico

 Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.